 Compact, high energy density capacitors which are thermally stable at temperatures up to and beyond 300°C have numerous applications in aerospace and pulse-powered systems.
-During the summer/fall of 2008 I worked on a team led by my supervisor and mentor at ATIF Dr. Todd Gudgel.
-This project was a massive undertaking for the company that extended their technology’s applications into previously un-tapped dielectric markets.
-During the course of a nine months the team and I collaborated to generate a work plan with the goal of depositing thin films with highly controlled dielectric properties.
-Our tasks were to find the new technology’s dielectric constant and breakdown strength over a range of stoichiometries and to engineer a coating architecture, which would have a loss tangent of less than 1%.
-Over the course of this project we accomplished our goals and consistently created thin-films with loss tangents as low as 0.1%.
+During the summer and fall of 2008 I worked on a team led by my supervisor and mentor at ATIF Dr. Todd Gudgel to develop high energy density capacitors.
+This project was a massive undertaking for the company.
+The capacitors that we developed extended the applications of the company's solar cell technologies into that extended their technology’s applications into un-tapped dielectric markets.
+Specifically, our goal was to develop thin films with highly controlled dielectric properties that could be deposited onto solar cells.
+This required us to determine the new technology’s dielectric constant and breakdown strength over a range of stoichiometries, and to engineer a coating architecture, which would have a loss tangent of less than 1%.
+Over the course of this project we accomplished our goals and designed robust thin-films with loss tangents as low as 0.1%.

-I was responsible for characterizing the dielectric properties of the thin films we created and relating these findings during weekly meetings to my team.
+I was responsible for characterizing the dielectric properties of the thin films we created and communicating my findings to my team.
 This required me to develop impeccable data management, organization, and presentation skills.
-Every one of the hundreds of dielectric foil samples created had over 3,000 data points associated with it, cataloging parameters like capacitance, loss, induction, impedance, and phase angle over a range of A/C frequencies.
-I designed the entire data collection protocol and management system for the project which is still used at ATFI today.
-As part of this project I contributed to a number of quarterly and final reports written for our funding sources, as well as prepared presentation materials and posters for industry conferences and presentations.
+I measured over 3,000 properties -- including capacitance, loss, induction, impedance, and phase angle, for each of the hundreds of dielectric foil samples my team created.
+I designed the entire data collection protocol and management system for the project.
+AFTI continues to use this management system today.
+I also contributed to many quarterly and final reports written for our funding sources, as well as prepared presentation materials and posters for industry conferences and presentations.

 Department of Chemical and Biological Engineering, Northwestern University (2009).
-Motivated by the bioengineering research I saw presented in a lecture series at Northwestern University I decided to work as an undergraduate with Prof. Linda Broadbelt on the computational discovery of novel biosynthetic pathways to butanol for biofuels.
-While there I worked on the computational discovery of novel biosynthetic pathways to butanol for biofuels with a graduate student Di Wu.
-The Broadbelt group studies cyber-enabled analysis of complex biochemical reaction networks in order to discover a superior novel biochemical route to a currently produced or novel bio-fuel.
-My work as part of this project focused on “enzyme operators” which are mathematical representations of chemical bond rearrangements catalyzed by enzymes.
-By systematically generating reaction networks I quantified the percent coverage of the Kyoto Encyclopedia of Genes and Genomes (KEGG) database our current set of enzyme operators achieved.
-I then expand that coverage using published enzyme mechanisms to improve existing or design novel enzyme operators.
+Motivated by bioengineering research I saw at a lecture series at Northwestern University, I contacted Prof. Linda Broadbelt and joined her lab's computational efforts to discover novel biosynthetic pathways for butanol biofuel production.
+Working with graduate student Di Wu, I took a cyber-enabled analysis of the biosynthetic butanol pathways.
+Specifically, I developed “enzyme operators” or mathematical representations of chemical bond rearrangements catalyzed by enzymes.
+First I systematically generated reaction networks and quantified the percent coverage of the Kyoto Encyclopedia of Genes and Genomes (KEGG) database by our current enzyme operators.
+Next I expanded the coverage of our enzyme operators of the KEGG database using published enzyme mechanisms.

-My project with the Broadbelt group was my first hands-on exposure to computational systems biology and I enjoyed how it required be to search and understand the experimental literature so that I could generalize that knowledge into useable computational models.
-My positive experience in computational systems biology inspired me to pursure a PhD with Prof. Markus Covert at Stanford University working on a project combining experiments with systems biology modeling.
+My project with the Broadbelt group was my first hands-on exposure to computational systems biology.
+I enjoyed the challenges of searching, reading, and developing computational models based on the experimental literature.
+My positive experience in computational systems biology inspired me to pursue a PhD with Prof. Markus Covert at Stanford University working on a project combining novel experiments with systems biology mathematical modeling.

 Department of Bioengineering, Stanford University (2011 - Present).